DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/positionConfig/collision/collision.md

 Specifies how to resolve collisions between the overlay and the [boundary](/Documentation/ApiReference/Common/Object_Structures/positionConfig/#boundary) elements.

 ---
-Collisions occur whenever the specified position causes the overlay element to violate the boundaries.
+Collisions occur whenever the specified position causes the overlay element to exceed the boundaries.

 You can use the following collision resolution algorithms: